EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Alignment with Western and Persian Gulf geostrategic interests
+Alignment with Western and Gulf strategic interests

 Discover how another country covers this same story.